RedstoneMedia/stud-ip-scraper/README.md

 - Querying the members of a course (students, lecturers, tutors) 🔎👨‍🏫
 - Querying the groups of a course 🔎👥
 - Joining and leaving course groups 🚪
+- Executing filtered global searches on the entire instance 🔎🌎

 ## Usage
 To use this crate, you will need to create an instance of the `StudIp` struct.